Vision-and-Learning-Lab-UAlberta/home/content/post/wei_cvpr_2021b/index.md

 ---
-title: "Our paper \"Learning Calibrated Medical Image Segmentation via Multi-rater Agreement Modeling\" is accepted by IEEE Conference on Computer Vision and Pattern Recognition 2021"
+title: "Our paper \"Learning Calibrated Medical Image Segmentation via Multi-rater Agreement Modeling\" is accepted by IEEE Conference on Computer Vision and Pattern Recognition 2021 (Best Paper Candidate)"
 subtitle: ''
 summary: 'This paper proposes a principled research investigation on exploiting the rich agreement information among multiple raters for improving the calibrated performance.'
 authors: